industrial-optimization-group/DesdeoInterface/README.md

 {
     "master": {"accept": 0, "decline: 1, "rotary":231},
     "1": {"P": {"0": 1021, "1":22}, "B": {"0":1}},
-    "2" {"R"}: {"0": 12},
+    "2" {"R": {"0": 12}},
 }.
 Here the master has it's base components two buttons and a rotary encoder, every other node can have anything else.
-In this case we two nodes where the first node has 2 potentiometers and one buttons and the second node only has a rotary encoder.
+In this case we have two nodes where the first node has 2 potentiometers with values 1021 and 22 and one button which is pressed down.
+The second node only has a rotary encoder with a value of 12.

 ## Todo
 * Testing